 In our research, we’ve found that RF has become a great target for intruders due to the ever-evolving needs in a wide variety of applications.
 We found that most of the devices used in a large scale cyber-physical system had less-to-no security when compared to that of a wireless garage door opener.
 With industries talking industry 4.0, where IoT and IIoT (Industrial Internet of Things) devices penetrate the market, securing the physical layer has obviously assumes importance.
 As IoT let these devices to be controlled over the internet, it is of paramount importance to at-least secure the physical layer of the entire system.

 Radio Technology 101:

-For any system to perform an action, there needs to be some data.
+For any system to perform its role, there needs to be some data.
 In case of radio controller, the data is generated in the application layer just like all systems in practice.
 The application layer of a radio system consists of analog sticks and digital keys.
 Whereas in the case of an industrial remote controllers, it consists of an E-STOP button, to stop the device under risky conditions.